angular/angular/guides/theming-your-components.md

 // Import your custom theme
 @import 'src/unicorn-app-theme.scss';

-// Use md-color to extract individual colors from a palette as necessary.
+// Use mat-color to extract individual colors from a palette as necessary.
 .candy-carousel {
-  background-color: md-color($candy-app-primary);
+  background-color: mat-color($candy-app-primary);
-  border-color: md-color($candy-app-accent, A400);
+  border-color: mat-color($candy-app-accent, A400);
 }
 ```